 Aviva created a 28-day protocol for eliminating the root causes of SOS, so you can take back your health, and get back to being YOU.
 She’s actually tried it out on thousands of patients over the years and it totally works.

-This plan is laid out beautifully in the book, which becomes available on Tuesday January 31st.
-In it, Aviva will teach you how to Reboot, Reframe, Repair, Recharge and Replenish.
-After reading through my advance copy, I can’t tell you how excited I am for you to check it out.
+This plan is laid out beautifully in her book.
+In it, Aviva teaches you how to Reboot, Reframe, Repair, Recharge and Replenish.
+After reading through my copy, I can’t tell you how excited I am for you to check it out.

 In the meantime, I’m gonna share some really juicy information from the book about some popular adaptogens and how to properly use them to nourish and strengthen your adrenals, so you can fix your runaway stress response.